typemiguel/WalnutiQ/README.md

 4. Type in the command line `gradle build`.
 This may take a minute so no worries.
    Go to the folder `build/reports/tests/`.
-View the file `index.html` in a browser and make sure all tests pass!
+View the file `index.html` in any browser and make sure all tests pass!

 ## How to Contribute